 5. Individual Attention: Make sure that you talk to each group member--do not isolate anyone.

 6. Tutee Helping Tutee: Perhaps ask a more experienced student to explain a concept to a less experienced student.
 This benefits both students.

-5. Have students write down information that you and their peers provide.
-Encourage them to stop you and have you repeat concepts if they get behind.
+7. Active Learning (Taking Notes): Have students write down information that you and their peers provide.
+Encourage them to mimic this in class.
+Review note-taking systems (like Cornell note-taking) if time.